MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Provide feedback and report issues

 Use [the Feedback Hub app](hololens-feedback.md) on your HoloLens to provide feedback and report issues.
-Using Feedback Hub ensures that all necessary diagnostics information is included to help our engineers quickly debug and resolve any problem.
-Issues with the Chinese and Japanese version of HoloLens should be reported the same way.
+Feedback Hub helps you include the necessary diagnostics information to help our engineers quickly debug and resolve any problem.
+Report issues with the Chinese and Japanese versions of HoloLens the same way.

 > [!NOTE]
 >